 Since the meaning of internationalization of higher education has diversified theoretically for scholars and practically for governments, there have also been quite different approaches to policy initiatives by country.
 In particular, internationalization of higher education in many Asian countries, including Korea, tends to be interpreted as the concept of increasing its quality and international competitiveness (Byun & Kim, 2011).
 Moreover, the leading actor in this form of internationalization is the government rather than the higher education institutions (HEIs).
 In other words, the early-stage motives did not come from universities, but from the governments at the national level, which is a top-down approach.
-Although many Korean universities have tried to become more internationalized with strategic efforts on the institutional level based on their agreement with the necessity of internationalization and these policies, the central government has been taking a substantial role in internationalization, particularly in recruiting international academics.
+Although many Korean universities have tried to become more internationalization and these policies, the central government has been taking a substantial role in internationalization, particularly in recruiting international academics.